 JLL has undertaken a unique analysis of energy and emissions performance data from 46,600 buildings in 14 global cities and across 11 sectors to uncover the dynamic landscape of operational emissions in the built environment – and highlight the economic opportunity that exists in improving building performance today.
 The data has been compiled and aggregated from local energy benchmarking and reporting requirements.
 Together, these buildings represent 5.9 billion square feet of commercial space (or 550 million square meters) and a total of 120,700 GWh of annual energy consumption, enough to power 11.5 million homes for a year.

-3. The economic case for clean energy strategies
+2. The economic case for electrification

 BPS vary across jurisdictions in terms of the targeted measure (usually Carbon Intensity (CI) or EUI), the limits set and the penalty amount as they take local nuances like energy grid mix, climate and city-wide targets into account.
 Yet, because they all share net zero goals by 2050 or earlier, their limits provide a solid benchmark to understanding the performance gap of real estate today.
 Denver’s BPS for example targets EUI while New York City’s, Boston’s and Seattle’s sets limits on CI.
 If faced with these leading BPS, around 66% of buildings in our study would face fines by 2030, given current energy or emissions performance levels.